 During 2024, customized maintenance instructions were developed for five of the substations and implemented on four of them.
 Each contractor in charge of maintenance received detailed instructions on how the areas around the substations should be maintained to promote biodiversity, such as when lawns should be mowed, which trees and bushes should be pruned, and which ruderal areas should be disturbed by scraping.
 Valuable flora and fauna were identified at two station areas, prompting additional measures such as the creation of sand beds for bumblebees and wild bees.
-The goal for 2025 is to carry out measures at an additional five substations and the long-term goal is to systematically improve biodiversity at all substations.
+The goal for 2030 is to have carried out measures at 20 substations.